proof-id/proofid-node/docs/kilt-pallets-description.md

 This function takes the owner as a single parameter removes the DID from the storage map.
 Thus, any any later read operation call does not return the data of a removed DID.

-## The KILT CType Pallet
+## The PID CType Pallet

-The KILT blockchain node runtime defines a CType module exposing
+The PID blockchain node runtime defines a CType module exposing

 ```rust
 fn add(origin, hash: T::Hash) -> DispatchResult